 - Tap ‘Build Number’ 7 times.
 Once done, you will get a message telling you that you are now a developer.

 - Go to Settings again and look for ‘Developer Options’ on the menu.

 - In ‘Developer Options’ select ‘Audio Codec’.
 You will get a list of all the codecs your phone supports (including aptX HD).

 - Now, simply select aptX HD, connect your (aptX HD-enabled) headphone and enjoy high-quality audio in no time.

 But, I don’t have aptX HD...

 You can still activate aptX without the HD.
 Read our guide to activate aptX on your Smartphone here.

-If your phone hasn’t made it to this list don’t fret.
-You can always get a hi-res DAP that supports aptX HD.
-To help you in your quest for better audio, we have also created this list of the top 5 headphones that support aptX HD.
+To help you in your quest for better audio, we have also created this list of the headphones that support aptX HD.

 So what are you waiting for?
 Activate aptX HD and do tell us about your high-quality audio experience!

 In case you have wired headphones or earphones and do not wish to spend on a new wireless headphone, we got you covered.
 Go ahead and get a hi-res DAP that supports hi-res codecs.
-The Shanling UP2 is precisely built for that purpose.
-It supports aptX, aptX HD and LDAC and has the latest Bluetooth version 5.0.
+The Shanling UP4 is precisely built for that purpose.
+It supports aptX, aptX HD and LDAC and has the latest Bluetooth version 5.0 over a Hi-Res Wired & Wireless certification.
 Among others.
 Choc-a-bloc with features, it is perfect for those who are very possessive of their wired headphones but wish to cross over to the land of the wireless with minimal sacrifices to the audio quality.
-Head over to the Shanling UP2 to check it out!
+Head over to the Shanling UP4 to check it out!